canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 Any user with a Ubuntu One account is entitled to a free personal token to use with Ubuntu Pro.
 You can retrieve your Ubuntu Pro token from the [Ubuntu Pro portal](https://ubuntu.com/pro/).
 You will log in with your SSO credentials, the same credentials you use for https://login.ubuntu.com.
-After getting your Ubuntu Pro token, go to the LXD container and run:
+After getting your Ubuntu Pro token, go to the Multipass VM and run:

 ```console
 $ sudo pro attach YOUR_TOKEN